Q: How long will it take for me to graduate?

 Transfer credit evaluations for prospective students are available from the Admissions Office upon request.
 Applicants who have been accepted into the program will be contacted by the chair of their declared major for a pre-registration advising appointment.
 The chair will then work with the student to develop a plan to determine an approximate graduation date when it is requested.

-If your prior life or work experience, including military service, is certified by the American Council on Education s Program on Non-collegiate Sponsored Instruction (ACE/PONSI), it may be eligible for academic credit.
+A: If your prior life or work experience, including military service, is certified by the American Council on Education’s Program on Non-collegiate Sponsored Instruction (ACE/PONSI), it may be eligible for academic credit.
 The Admissions Office has the necessary resource guides which will assist you in obtaining credit for prior work.

-In the event that your work is not ACE/PONSI certified, it may still be possible to earn credit by submitting a prior learning portfolio, as described above, or by successfully completing The Weekend College course, …”Lives in Transition, ‚ L/A420.
+In the event that your work is not ACE/PONSI certified, it may still be possible to earn credit by submitting a prior learning portfolio, as described above, or by successfully completing a course related to prior learning credit.
 Talk to your Enrollment Services Officer, or your academic advisor regarding your opportunities.

 Q: Can part-time students enroll in The Bachelor Degree Completion Program?